orbitrs/docs/roadmap/README.md

 5. **Ecosystem Growth Phase**: Supporting third-party integrations and community contributions
 6. **Enterprise Readiness Phase**: Adding features required for production use in enterprise environments

-Each project component (orbit, orbiton, orbitkit, orbit-analyzer) has its own timeline but is synchronized to deliver integrated value at each milestone.
+Each project component (orbit, orbiton, orbitkit, orlint) has its own timeline but is synchronized to deliver integrated value at each milestone.

 ## 🚀 Current Status